cbuhl/CameraAlignment/README.md

 It runs natively with opencv, so you'll have a grand ol' time if you need to implement it in a setup somewhere.

 This might also be relevant for the astronomy community; if you need an unimpressive, low-cost, compact and easily interfaced camera, this has my recommendations.
 It fits well into python.

+# Instructions for use

+It's really very simple.
+If the script starts up, you can select the camera index, to show the two cameras.
+The slider at the bottom selects what you see; either A or B, or a combination of the two.
+The flip button will flip the image field of camera A.

+It should behave gently if you select a camera index that is not occupied.